 Oakley’s build quality is excellent, as are spares availability and back-up.
-The adjustable fit ensures they stay in place when you’re sweaty, while the ‘Advancer’ nose bridge lets you move the lens forward from the face to prevent fogging.
+The adjustable fit ensures they stay in place when you’re sweaty, while the ‘Advancer’ nose bridge enables you to move the lens forward from the face to prevent fogging.

 We found the nose bridge tricky to adjust on the fly, though.
 It also changes the weight distribution, giving a heavier feel.
-Swapping lenses also isn’t as easy as on other Oakley models.
-The price tag is a shocker too!
+Swapping lenses isn’t as easy as on other Oakley models.
+The price is high too.

 dhb Fractal Revo